Alex-Gichau/Duty-Roaster-System/README.md

 ### Objectives :
 - Equal assignment of roles
 - Each members takes part in every role equal number of times.
 - Generate a longer routine while maintaining balance.

+Making the plan accessible with date changer and other feature.
+Sort by date

 ### Future of the project :